pleiszenburg/wenv/CONTRIBUTING.md

 This project targets Python 3 exclusively.
 The primary target so far is CPython, although PyPy support is highly welcome.

+## Dependencies

+Keep them to a minimum, i.e. none.
+This is important for the `zugbruecke` package, which depends on `wenv`.

 ## General workflow

 If you are planning on working on a "larger" issue or feature, please add yourself to the corresponding issue on GitHub or create a new one there - before you start working.
 This helps to reduce duplicate effort and allows to coordinate developers.